5 Reasons Why Building Business Intelligence Capabilities In-House Is Not a Great Idea for Any Collection Business

 Building data warehouse (that lays the foundation of enterprise business intelligence system) is a complex science.
 To plot all business data into one location, you need experts who can perfect the breadth and depth of modeling techniques for each data source.
 This will help you ensure error-free, comprehensive data analysis and draw accurate performance trends.
 However, in reality, not all businesses have the in-house expertise to manage data mining and logical sequencing for each data source.
 For instance, you may have better control (and expertise) over your dialer data, but not your accounting data, and vice versa.

 Not to forget, building an in-house solution that can support rich data visualization capabilities (in all possible file extension formats) is not only technically difficult but time-consuming too.
-The efficacy difference between an advanced BI solution like IPA (IPERFORM Analytics®) and Internal DIY solution can be explained in the picture featured below.

 2. Need for ongoing maintenance and resource management